Edwardo-H/PyBer_Analysis/README.md

 ---
 Based on the analysis performed, there are certainly several areas of interest that should be pointed out to Ms. Isualize.
 * I would look into why there are more drivers (2,405) than rides (1,625) found in the data provided.
+* Why so rides in rural areas bring in higher fares than urban areas?
+Are rates based on time or mileage?
+* Surely there must be some rides that travel between more than 1 of these cities (areas).
+How are rides calculated if for example, someone begins their trip in an urban city, travels through suburban cities, and ends their trip in a rural city?